Create data sources

 - In the data source details area (including data source name, ID, creator, creation time, etc.), click Show Details.

-Find Multi-Active Tag, click the
+Find Multi-Active Tag, and click the

-icon on the right side of it.
+icon on the right.

 Enter the Multi-Active Tag, and click OK.